grinnell-cs/csc151-images/_handouts/academic-integrity.md

 an acknowledgement, and it means a lot.  **Please include acknowledgements!**

 Finally, there are a few instances in which I see nearly identical solutions to a problem.
-At times, that's reasonable - some problems have only a few natural solutions and I tend to assume that two similar common solutions were developed independently.
+At times, that's reasonable---some problems have only a few natural solutions and I tend to assume that two similar common solutions were developed independently.
 But when a problem admits a huge variety of possible solutions and I see similar